HarshaliWani/HarshaliWani/README.md

 ## 🌟 What Drives Me

-I’m passionate about leveraging technology to create solutions that **empower people** and **make a difference**.
+I’m passionate about leveraging technology and AI to create solutions that **empower people** and **make a difference**.
 From streamlining processes to promoting sustainability, my work is driven by the belief that technology can solve the biggest challenges of our time.
 I also enjoy continuous learning and exploring cutting-edge technologies.

 ---